Karthik35k/Classification_of_Trees/README.md

 **TIRUMALASETTI VENKATA KARTHIK**

-Bachelor of Technology (B-Tech) Student
+Bachelor of Technology (B-Tech) Student,
  Passionate about AI and Real-world ML Applications.